 You applied to Tulane because you fell in love with this school and knew that it was the place for you.
 It may not seem like it, but starting in the spring is an opportunity to hit the ground running once you come to Tulane.
-During the fall, you can take classes and explore the subjects you are interested in studying, do the traveling you have always wanted to do (and might not have had time to do if you started at Tulane in the fall), pick up an internship and start building your résumé before your classmates do, get a job and start Tulane with some extra savings in your pocket, or even take time to really explore the subjects you are interested in studying, so you can pick your perfect major once here.
+During the fall, you can take classes and explore the subjects you are interested in studying, do the traveling you have always wanted to do (and might not have had time to do if you started at Tulane in the fall), pick up an internship and start building your résumé before your classmates do, or get a job and start Tulane with some extra savings in your pocket.

-While it is true that you will miss out on some of the initial freshmen activities like move-in day and convocation, there will be orientation events for incoming January admits to make sure that you feel welcome in the Tulane community.
-Tulane is a community of people that are invested in each other and there is zero chance that you will fall to the wayside.
+While it is true that you will miss out on some of the initial freshmen activities like move-in day and convocation, there will be orientation events for incoming January admits to welcome you to the Tulane community, as well as other events for you to meet other students throughout the spring semester.